 193 governments including those of India, committed to reducing burden of non-communicable diseases (NCDs) such as cancers by 25% by 2025 and one-third by 2030 (UN Sustainable Development Goals or SDGs), but many cancer rates are rising, not declining, especially in several high burden countries.
+With the field of oncology making rapid progress with technologies such as ddpcr and other similar technology platforms, there should be a drop in the cancer rates.
+But that is not the case.
+Let us know if you see any possible reasons that could have been the reason behind this.

 Two most common cancers according to the World Health Organization (WHO) are lung cancer (2.09 million cases and 1.76 million deaths in 2018) and breast cancer (2.09 million cases and 627,000 deaths in 2018), said Professor (Dr) Surya Kant, Head of Respiratory Medicine Department of King George’s Medical University (KGMU) in the World Cancer Day 2019 Webinar.